aashutoshrathi/awesome-bashrc/README.md

 ---

-File Templates taken from: https://github.com/aviaryan/awesome-no-login-web-apps
+File Templates taken from [awesome-no-login-web-apps](https://github.com/aviaryan/awesome-no-login-web-apps)
 <div>Icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>